eduvpn/documentation/PROFILE_CONFIG.md

 specify a `listen` address by using a proxy like [socat](http://www.dest-unreach.org/socat/).

+### Logging

+Once logging is enabled and changes applied, you can follow the log like this:

+	$ sudo journalctl -f -t openvpn

 ## Apply Changes

 The OpenVPN server configuration can be regenerated like this: